aiven/devportal/docs/platform/concepts/out-of-memory-conditions.rst

 Which process will be killed?
 -----------------------------

-The ``OOM Killer`` selects process to kill based on a ``oom_score``; a calculation that balances the how much memory the process is using with how long the process has been running.
+The ``OOM Killer`` selects process to kill based on an ``oom_score``; a calculation that balances how much memory the process is using with how long the process has been running.

 Processes that have been running for a long time are less likely to be killed.
 Subprocesses are summed with parent processes in terms of memory usage, so a process which forks a large number of subprocesses, but itself does not use a lot of memory, may still be killed.

-*In most instances, the hosted data service, or a child process, will have the highest memory footprint and be a prime candidate for termination when the OOM Killer sweeps the running processes.*
+*In most instances, the hosted data service, or a child process, will have the highest memory footprint and be a prime candidate for termination when the OOM Killer inspects the running processes.*

 Aiven's cloud data platform leverages kernel namespaces (or containers) to isolate processes from each other.
 Isolation has several benefits, including: